The FBI’s cybersecurity strategy is to impose risk and consequences on cyber adversaries.

 - HIPAA — The fine is calculated based on the number of medical records exposed, with fines ranging from $50-$50,000 per record.
 Fines are capped at $1.5 million per year, but organizations may receive the maximum fine for multiple years.
 Violators may even face prison time ranging from 1-10 years.

 - GLBA — Organizations are fined up to $100,000 for each violation of this law, and the officers and directors of the organization may be fined up to $10,000 personally.
 Individuals may also face up to five years in prison.

-If you are not yet worried about cybersecurity, you should be.
+There are other regulations on wireless and mobile networks, space and SATCOM, transportation, etc. If you are not yet worried about cybersecurity, you should be.
 Leveraging automation, artificial intelligence, and machine learning can potentially save over $2 million — however, only 38% of businesses have adopted this solution so far.

 Just remember: Cyber threats can come from any level of your organization.
 Cybersecurity professionals emphasize the importance of educating staff about simple social engineering scams like phishing and more sophisticated cybersecurity attacks like ransomware or other malware designed to steal intellectual property or personal data.

 Cybersecurity training is invaluable, and, quite frankly, can protect your organization from disaster.

 Participants are introduced to a wide variety of topics including cutting edge ways of mitigating cybersecurity vulnerabilities and protecting information systems of cyber-resilient environments, mobile devices, networks or cloud computing systems.

 This along with the continued emphasis on teaching employees the best cybersecurity practices for preventing bad actors from getting a digital foothold into a company’s sensitive infrastructure.